Biden nominates Jefferson as Fed Vice Chair, Kugler to Fed Board

 Powell made a similar point on May 3.

-The pair of nominations also brings greater diversity to Fed policymaking, not just by race and gender, but also by professional background and area of expertise.
+The nominations also bring greater diversity to Fed policymaking, not just by race and gender, but also by professional background and area of expertise.

 Kugler, 53, is a PhD economist who has researched extensively on U.S. and international labor markets.
 Biden appointed her last year to her World Bank role, in which she is one of 25 national executive directors at the global development lender.